code-not-found/code-not-found.github.io/_posts/spring-jms/2019-01-14-spring-jms-integration-gateway-example.md

 The <var>jmsInboundGateway</var> constructor [requires](https://docs.spring.io/spring-integration/api/org/springframework/integration/jms/JmsInboundGateway.html){:target="_blank"} a `MessageListenerContainer` and a `ChannelPublishingJmsMessageListener`.

-On the gateway we specify the request (_InboundOrderRequestChannel_) message channel.
+On the gateway, we specify the _InboundOrderRequestChannel_ as the request message channel.

-> Note we do not specify a reply-channel.
+> We do not specify a reply-channel.
 The Gateway auto-creates a temporary, anonymous reply channel, where it listens for the reply.

 We create `SimpleMessageListenerContainer` that allows us to receive messages from the request destination (<var>request.q</var>).
-For more details check out the [Spring JMS listener example]({{ site.url }}/spring-jms-listener-example.html).
+For more details on the setup check out the [Spring JMS listener example]({{ site.url }}/spring-jms-listener-example.html).

-The [ChannelPublishingJmsMessageListener](https://docs.spring.io/spring-integration/api/org/springframework/integration/jms/ChannelPublishingJmsMessageListener.html){:target="_blank"} converts a JMS Message into a Spring Integration Message and then sends that Message to a channel.
+The [ChannelPublishingJmsMessageListener](https://docs.spring.io/spring-integration/api/org/springframework/integration/jms/ChannelPublishingJmsMessageListener.html){:target="_blank"} converts a JMS Message into a Spring Integration Message and then sends that message to a channel.
 If the `expectReply` value is true, it will also wait for a Spring Integration reply Message and convert that into a JMS reply Message.